iBoot32/OptiCubeCSharp/README.md

 # OptiCube
-A near-optimal 2x2 Rubik's Cube solver using a Breadth-First Search Algorithm
+A near-optimal 2x2 Rubik's Cube solver using a Breadth-First Search Algorithm and group theory.

+## How does it work?
+This program utilizes a breadth-first search algorithm and group theory to find the shortest path from a scrambled state (group G1) to a state with all corners oriented (subgroup G2).
+From here, we restrict the search space to moves that preserve corner orientation, then BFS again until we reach a solved state (G3).

 ## Instructions
 - Download the latest release of OptiCube